kaviarjs/x-bundle/DOCUMENTATION.md

 - A defined way for standard CRUD interfaces
 - Validator Transformers (Date, ObjectId, UniqueDatabaseField)

-The family of X-way bundles is currently composed of:
+The family of X-Framework bundles is currently composed of:

 - X-Generator which uses Kaviar's Terminal Technology to develop applications fast.
 - X-Password-Bundle which links Security, Mongo, Apollo to create a unified experience